paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-022-uruguay-round-trade-agreements.md

 (2) **Request by interested party regarding adverse effects** — An interested party may request the administering authority to determine if there is reason to believe that a subsidy which is actionable under the Subsidies Agreement is causing adverse effects.
 The request shall contain such information as the administering authority may require to support the allegations contained in the request.
 At the request of the administering authority, the Commission shall assist the administering authority in analyzing the information pertaining to the existence of such adverse effects.
 If the administering authority, after analyzing the request and other information reasonably available to the administering authority, determines that there is reason to believe that a subsidy which is actionable under the Subsidies Agreement is causing adverse effects, the administering authority shall so notify the Trade Representative, and shall include supporting information with the notification.

-**(d) Initiation of section 2411 investigation** On the basis of the notification and information provided by the administering authority pursuant to subsection (b) or (c) of this section, such other information as the Trade Representative may have or obtain, and where applicable, after consultation with an interested party referred to in subsection (b)(2) or (c)(2) of this section, the Trade Representative shall, unless such interested party objects, determine as expeditiously as possible, in accordance with the procedures in section 302(b)(1) of the Trade Act of 1974 ([19 U.S.C.
+**(d) Initiation of section 2411 investigation** On the basis of the notification and information provided by the administering authority pursuant to subsection (b) or (c), such other information as the Trade Representative may have or obtain, and where applicable, after consultation with an interested party referred to in subsection (b)(2) or (c)(2), the Trade Representative shall, unless such interested party objects, determine as expeditiously as possible, in accordance with the procedures in section 302(b)(1) of the Trade Act of 1974 ([19 U.S.C.
 2412(b)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section2412/b/1&num=0&edition=prelim)), whether to initiate an investigation pursuant to title III of that Act ([19 U.S.C.
 2411](./chapter-012-trade-act-of-1974.md#section-2411) et seq.).
 At the request of the Trade Representative, the administering authority and the Commission shall assist the Trade Representative in an investigation initiated pursuant to this subsection.

 **(e) Nonactionable subsidies**